PaulGreenfieldOz/WorkingDogs/README.md

 tools, but runs at close to IO speed.

 Other kMer-based bioinformatics tool will join the pack from time to time.
 The GHAP amplicon pipeline will appear soon, and Pup will make its appearance soon too.

+All code is now being compiled with .NET, producing both framework-dependent and pre-packed (AOT) code files. .NET 6, 7 & 8 are all supported.
+The framework-dependend code files need to have the corresponding .NET run-time installed, while the AOT code has any necessary run-time code bundled into the code file.
+The usual Linux glibc dependency issues has led to both Ubuntu 18 and Ubuntu 22 being used for compilations.
+If none of the pre-compiled Linux code files work on your syste, you can install the latest supported .NET SDK and build your own code fiels for use on your system.